Akuli/tkinter-tutorial/getting-started.md

 # Getting started

+In this section you'll decide whether you actually want to use tkinter, and if you do, you'll get started with it.

 ## Tkinter, GTK+ or Qt?

 GUI is short for Graphical User Interface.
 It means a program that we